iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 >
 > The threshold therefore never reached three.
 >
-> I verified the source telemetry, isolated the failure to the query logic, corrected the detection to evaluate the events across the rule's lookback window, validated it again, and successfully generated the expected alert and incident.
+> I verified the source telemetry, isolated the failure to the query logic, corrected the detection, validated it again, and successfully generated the expected security detection.
 >
 > That demonstrated that detection engineering requires behavioral testing, not only syntax validation.